AdaSalvadorAvalos/P2B-Timer-Interrupt-ESP32/README.md

 - ESP32

 ## Introduction
-In this practice, for my Digital Processors course, I learned how to use timer interrupts on the ESP32.
+In this practice, for the Digital Processors course, we learn how to use timer interrupts on the ESP32.
 Timer interrupts allow code to execute at precise intervals, independently of the main loop.

 ## Code Explanation (with comments explaining line by line):